weixiang-smart/Double-Diffusion-Policy/README.md

 # Double-Diffusion-Policy
 Official repository for paper "Double Diffusion Policy for Robust Robot Learning via Human Guidance".
-We will update the Readme file and upload the pretrained models of multi-task learning soon. https://sites.google.com/view/smart-ddp-appendix/
+We will update the Readme file and upload the pretrained models of multi-task learning soon.
+For appendix materials, please see https://sites.google.com/view/smart-ddp-appendix/.

 ## Video of real-world experiments